THE DARGO INDIAN MYNA TRAP

 Brown Indian Myna birds are on the top 100 worst of the feral species on the planet.
 They aggressively smash native birds eggs, drive the adults out of the nest and take over.
 They gang up on possums in tree hollows and drive them out.
 If there are other tree hollows they are not using, the Mynas fill them full of twigs and rubbish so that no native animals or birds can live in them.
 The native animals do not stand a chance when the Myna birds move in to the area which contributes to native species extinction.

 Mynas keep coming back to the same nesting location each year.
-Trap and dispose of Myna birds - never let an invasive and destructive feral go alive to breed up.
-After despatching them, turn Mynas into useful compost by burying them in the garden.
+Trap and dispose of Myna birds - never let an invasive and destructive feral pest go alive to breed up.
+After dispatching them, turn Mynas into useful compost by burying them in the garden.

 STAGE ONE - EDUCATE THE MYNAS